cosc2336-ds-alg/assg07/README.md

 a value and the list is currently full.

 We double the new allocation of memory by default in this class.
-This is a common tradeoff between performance and memory size/usage.
+This is a common trade off between performance and memory size/usage.
 It is a very expensive operation to have to grow the list size, we have to allocate the new memory, and copy all of the values from the old allocation to the new allocation.
 This is a $\mathcal{O}(n)$